ShivVary/CV-ROSWorkshop/Docs/Setup.md

 ### 🚀 Steps

 1. Install VirtualBox
-2. Download the `.ova` file from the link above
+2. Download the `.ova` and ISO file from the link above
 > 💡 Make sure you have 60 gb of free storage

 3. Open VirtualBox and go to **File → Import Appliance**
-4. Select the downloaded `.ova` file and follow the prompts
+4. Select the downloaded `.ova` file and the ISO file.

 **You might want to update the the storage, cpu (cores), ram required in settings.
 As of now it is set to utilize 4 cores, 4 gb ram and 50 gb storage.
 If you do not know how to do this contact a volunteer**

+**Show a volunteer your VM configuration before you launch it**

 5. Launch the VM and you're ready to go!